Myuzu/ruby-driver/README.md

+:warning: **Fork was made to support Cassandra 5.x, no guarantees.
+To run tests: `docker-compose up`.**

 :warning: **The Ruby driver is in maintenance mode.
 We are still accepting pull-requests and we will occasionally release critical bug fixes, but no ongoing active development is being done currently.**

 # Datastax Ruby Driver for Apache Cassandra